netdata/netdata/README.md

   5. Central Dispatch of Alert Notifications (even when multiple independent parents are involved)
   6. Mobile App for Alert Notifications (coming soon)

-So, although it is not required, you can get the most out of your Netdata installation by using Netdata Cloud.
+So, although it is not required, you can get the most out of your Netdata setup by using Netdata Cloud.

+We encourage you to support Netdata by buying a Netdata Cloud subscription.
+A successful Netdata is a Netdata that evolves and gets improved to provide a simpler, faster and easier monitoring for all of us.

+For organizations that need a fully on-prem solution, we provide Netdata Cloud for on-prem installation.
+[Contact us for more information](mailto:info@netdata.cloud).

 &nbsp;<br/>&nbsp;<br/>
 </details>

 ### :raised_eyebrow: Is Netdata sending telemetry back home?

-We collect anonymous statistics to help us take informed decisions for the future of Netdata.
+By default, we collect anonymous statistics to help us take informed decisions for the future of Netdata.
-But it can easily be disabled.
+But you can easily disable it.
 Our installation pages provide information on how to do this.

 <details><summary>Click to see detailed answer ...</summary>
 &nbsp;<br/>&nbsp;<br/>